 Dan Goldes is the former Executive Vice President and Chief Stakeholder Officer at the San Francisco Convention & Visitors Bureau (now the San Francisco Travel Association), overseeing public policy, strategic planning, public relations and business development.
 In that role, Dan had the opportunity to work with many of the players in the central Market Street revitalization effort on a professional level.
-Dan is a graduate of the San Francisco School of Digital Filmmaking and his film, ub2, a short documentary about language relating to HIV, has screened at 36 U.S. and international film festivals.
-His current documentary, Equal Justice Under Law, premiered in San Francisco in September 2015 before playing at 16 other U.S. and international festivals.
+Dan is a graduate of the San Francisco School of Digital Filmmaking and his film, ub2, a short documentary about language relating to HIV, has screened at 37 U.S. and international film festivals.
+His 2015 short documentary, Equal Justice Under Law, premiered in San Francisco before playing at 20 other U.S. and international festivals.
 His current short doc, Arrested (Again), premiered at the San Francisco Green Film Festival in April 2017 and is playing at festivals around the country.
 Dan was assistant editor on Out on the Dance Floor, an Official Selection of Frameline32, the San Francisco International Gay & Lesbian Film Festival, and he produced numerous corporate videos while at the San Francisco Convention & Visitors Bureau.
 He has served on the screening committees for the San Francisco Green Film Festival and the Sebastopol Documentary Film Festival.
 Dan and 5 Blocks are in the incubator residency program at the San Francsico Ninth Street Independent Film Center.

 Robert Cortlandt – Producer/Director (1959 – 2016)